Flood Warning issued for Bienville, Bossier, Red River, Webster by NWS - NewsBreak

 weather.gov

-Effective: 2023-02-04 21:10:00 CST Expires: 2023-02-05 21:15:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2023-02-04 20:10:00 CST Expires: 2023-02-10 09:01:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv The next statement will be issued Sunday evening at 915 PM CST.
-Target Area: Nacogdoches; Rusk; San Augustine; Shelby The Flood Warning continues for the following rivers in Texas Attoyac Bayou Near Chireno affecting Rusk, Nacogdoches, San Augustine and Shelby Counties.
-For the Attoyac Bayou...including Chireno...Minor flooding is forecast.
-FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Attoyac Bayou Near Chireno. * WHEN...Until further notice. * IMPACTS...At 16.0 feet, Expect flooded paths and secondary roadways.
-Move livestock and equipment to higher ground. * ADDITIONAL DETAILS - At 7:30 PM CST Saturday the stage was 17.5 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 7:30 PM CST Saturday was 17.5 feet. - Forecast...The river is expected to rise to a crest of 17.5 feet just after midnight tonight. - Flood stage is 14.0 feet. - Flood History...This crest compares to a previous crest of 17.6 feet on 05/28/2016. - http://www.weather.gov/safety/flood
+For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv The next statement will be issued Sunday evening at 815 PM CST.
+Target Area: Caldwell; Grant; La Salle; Winn The Flood Warning continues for the following rivers in Louisiana Little River Of Louisiana Near Rochelle affecting Caldwell, Winn, Grant and La Salle Parishes.
+For the Little River Of Louisiana...including Rochelle...Minor flooding is forecast.
+FLOOD WARNING NOW IN EFFECT UNTIL LATE FRIDAY MORNING * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Little River Of Louisiana Near Rochelle. * WHEN...Until late Friday morning. * IMPACTS...At 35.0 feet, Expect considerable lowland flooding of hunting camps. * ADDITIONAL DETAILS - At 7:30 PM CST Saturday the stage was 34.0 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 7:30 PM CST Saturday was 34.0 feet. - Forecast...The river is expected to rise to a crest of 34.5 feet early tomorrow afternoon.
+It will then fall below flood stage Thursday afternoon. - Flood stage is 32.0 feet. - Flood History...This crest compares to a previous crest of 34.5 feet on 03/08/1992. - http://www.weather.gov/safety/flood

 weather.gov